etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    make -f kernels.mk build-deps kernel_sdk
    ```

-1. Set the parameters for the installer kernel by running this command, which sets the chain ID, governance and bridge contracts, and other values:
+1. Set the parameters for the etherlink kernel by running this command, which sets the chain ID, governance and bridge contracts, and other values:

    ```bash
    octez-evm-node make kernel installer config setup_file.yml --chain-id 42793 \